Am I eligible for a subsidy?

 Households with existing solar systems will be able to purchase new or additional solar panels if needed when purchasing a home battery system.

-The subsidy only applies to the battery component of the system, however, subject to credit approval, low interest finance will be available to pay for the balance of the battery and new solar panels if required.
+The subsidy only applies to the battery component of the system, however you can apply for a low intersest finance loan through RateSetter to pay for the remainder of the battery and new solar panels.

 I have an existing solar system.
 Will I lose my feed-in tariff?